gmail storageemail cleanupstorage management

 Key Takeaways

-• Consider upgrading storage if you consistently exceed 15GB
+• Upgrade storage if you're consistently over 15GB

-• Use tools like MailMop for efficient, automated cleanup
+• Use a tool like MailMop for fast, automated cleanup

-Don't let a full Gmail storage limit disrupt your workflow.
-Start with these quick fixes, then implement a regular maintenance schedule to keep your account organized and efficient.
+Don't let a full Gmail mailbox stall your day.
+Start with these quick fixes, then keep a light maintenance routine so your account stays in shape.

 ✨ Ready to declutter?